Skip to main content

 9. The kernel support for Intel Gen 12.7 MTL is incomplete before Linux 6.7.

 10. The LTS kernel range 6.6.26 - 6.6.32 and the stable kernel range 6.8.5 - 6.9.3 have i915 driver bugs, which may cause problems on Intel Gen 12.5 DG2 / ARC A-series GPUs.
 If you are affected, please upgrade to kernel 6.6.33+ (LTS) or 6.9.4+.
-Ubuntu 24.04 with kernel versions 6.8.0-38+ are also affected by this issue, please downgrade to 6.8.0-36 until a fix is released.
+Ubuntu 24.04 with kernel versions 6.8.0-38 thru 6.8.0-41 are also affected by this issue.
+Upgrade to Ubuntu kernel 6.8.0-44+ if you are on the affected kernels.

 Nvidia